-The TOE shall comply with the following Organizational Security Policies (OSP) as security rules, procedures, practices, or guidelines imposed by an organisation upon its operations (see CC part 1, sec.
+The TOE shall comply with the following Organizational Security Policies (OSP) as security rules, procedures, practices, or guidelines imposed by an organization upon its operations (see CC part 1, sec.
 3.2).

-P.Sensitive_Data (Privacy of sensitive biometric reference data)
+P.Sensitive\Data (Privacy of sensitive biometric reference data)

 The biometric reference data of finger(s) (EF.DG3) and iris image(s) (EF.DG4) are sensitive private personal data of the travel document holder.
-The sensitive biometric reference data can be used only by inspection systems which are authorized for this access at the time the travel document is presented to the inspection system (Extended Inspection Systems).
-The issuing State or Organisation authorizes the Document Verifiers of the receiving States to manage the authorization of inspection systems within the limits defined by the Document Verifier Certificate.
-The travel document's chip shall protect the confidentiality and integrity of the sensitive private personal data even during transmission to the Extended Inspection System after Chip Authentication Version 1.
-P.Personalization (Personalization of the travel document by issuing State or Organisation only)
+The sensitive biometric reference data can be used only by inspection systems which are authorized for this access at the time the travel document is presented to the inspection system (Extended

+Inspection Systems).
+The issuing State or Organization authorizes the Document Verifiers of the receiving States to manage the authorization of inspection systems within the limits defined by the Document Verifier Certificate.
+The travel document's chip shall protect the confidentiality and integrity of the sensitive private personal data even during transmission to the Extended Inspection System after Chip Authentication Version 1 or PACE Chip Authentication Mapping, respectively.

+P.Personalization (Personalization of the travel document by issuing State or Organization only)

-The issuing State or Organisation guarantees the correctness of the biographical data, the printed portrait and the digitized portrait, the biometric reference data and other data of the logical travel document with respect to the travel document holder.
-The personalization of the travel document for the holder is performed by an agent authorized by the issuing State or Organisation only.
+The issuing State or Organization guarantees the correctness of the biographical data, the printed portrait and the digitized portrait, the biometric reference data and other data of the logical travel document with respect to the travel document holder.
+The personalization of the travel document for the holder is performed by an agent authorized by the issuing State or Organization only.

-This ST includes all OSPs from the PACE PP [9]:
+This ST includes all OSPs from the PACE PP [CC\PP-0068-V2]: